gatewaycat/iowa-liquor-sales2/README.md

 _See tables at bottom of [4-clustering.ipynb](4-clustering.ipynb)_

-- Cluster 0: portfolio of 30 vendors, 180k sales, carries 250 products, carries cheap tequila
+- Cluster 0: everywhere in Iowa, portfolio of 30 vendors on average, 180k sales, carries 250 products, carries cheap tequila
-- Clusters 1-4: portfolio of 20 vendors, 50k sales, carries 100 products, carries expensive tequila and no/few neutral grain spirits
+- Clusters 1-4: portfolio of 20 vendors, carries 100 products, carries expensive tequila and no/few neutral grain spirits
+  - Cluster 1 stores are everywhere in Iowa except the northwest, 50k in sales
+  - Cluster 2 stores carry less Vodka and less Whiskey than average, 60k in sales
+  - Cluster 3 stores are in the northwest and carry less Vodka and more Whiskey than average, 50k in sales
-  - Cluster 4 stores all carry exactly 0 neutral grain spirits, and sell more Vodka than Whiskey
+  - Cluster 4 stores are in the eastern collegiate region of Iowaand sells more Vodka than Whiskey, 25k in sales; all carry exactly 0 neutral grain spirits,

 This density-based clustering algorithm has difficulty classifying large liquor stores (average sales 350k, 35 brands) with expensive tequila.
 These may be due to larger warehouse-type stores being located in (relatively) geographically isolated lots with parking.